 MUM: Go watch TV.

-His mother knows that.
+His mother knows all that, of course she does.
 The boy didn’t want words or facts; he wanted his mum.
 But things also needed to get done for the family meal.
 Children RARELY seek mere information; they ALMOST ALWAYS seek personal attention.
 They want to know that they are worth giving attention to.
 They want to know that they are valued.

 BOY: What you doing daddy?